Throughput Maximization for Decode-and-Forward Relay Channels with Non-Ideal Circuit Power: Introduction

 Relaying has been considered as a promising technique to mitigate fading and extend coverage in wireless networks, which was introduced in \cite{vandermeulen1971} and comprehensively studied in \cite{TMCover1979}.
 Decode-and-forward (DF) relaying was studied in \cite{JNLaneman04,RPabst04,ANosratinia04,GKramer05}.
 The capacity of a classical three-node relay channel, consisting of a source, a destination, and a single half-duplex DF relay, was investigated in \cite{AHost05}, and the capacity analysis is extended to a parallel fading relay channel in \cite{YLiang07}.
 Resource allocation problems maximizing spectral efficiency (SE) for relay networks under different scenarios have been investigated in \cite{TCYNg07,BRankov07,JTang07,OSimeone07,KJitvanichphaibool09,CHuang13}.
-Green communication problems in relay network were discussed in \cite{YYao05,rmadan08,ZZhou08,GBrante11,CBae09,szhou11}.
+Green communication problems in relay networks were discussed in \cite{YYao05,rmadan08,ZZhou08,GBrante11,CBae09,XZhou15,DWang16,szhou11}.
 In \cite{YYao05}, minimum energy required to transmit one information bit was studied in amplify-and-forward (AF) and DF.
-In \cite{rmadan08} and \cite{ZZhou08}, energy minimization problems considering CSI acquiring energy and signaling overhead were investigated in single relay selection scheme, respectively.
+In \cite{rmadan08} and \cite{ZZhou08}, energy minimization problems considering channel state information acquiring energy and signaling overhead were investigated in single relay selection scheme, respectively.
 In \cite{GBrante11} and \cite{CBae09}, non-ideal circuit power consumption, i.e., non-zero circuit power consumption during transmission, was considered for total energy minimization problems in multihop relay channels.
+In \cite{XZhou15}, sum rate maximization problem with non-ideal circuit power was studied under holistic power constraints for the multiple-input multiple-output two-way AF relay channels.
+In \cite{DWang16}, circuit power consumption was considered for the secure EE maximization of AF relay channels.
 In \cite{szhou11}, sleep mode was further introduced to save energy in a one-dimension cellular network, where the relay placement and the relay sleep probability were jointly optimized.
+In \cite{HLwcnc}, throughput maximization problems with non-ideal circuit power consumption were studied in a three-node relay channel with direct link.